PWG48/oo-chess/ASSIGNMENT.md

       * An interaction diagram depicting the interaction between objects when:
          *  A user enters a valid move;
          *  A user enters an invalid move;
+* Your retrospective describes:
+   *  A short narrative of how your team members collaborated.
+   *  A summary of what your team did well.
+   *  A summary of what your team could do better next time.

 Extra Credit Stories:
 * I want to enter 'resign' to resign and end the game.